mikebway/slog/README.md

   read        Display S3 hosted web logs for a given time window

 Flags:
   -h, --help            help for slog
+      --path string     The path of the log data within the S3 bucket (default "root") --region string   the aws region to target (default "us-east-1")

 Use "slog [command] --help" for more information about a command.
 ```